Gain access to personalized product screening, the best pricing, rewards, and more!

 Treatment

-Now that you've identified your pest animal as a hare and taken note of areas where it is most active, you can use your live trap.
+Now that you've identified your pest animal as a hare and noted areas where it is most active, you can use your live trap.
 Be sure to wear gloves when handling the trap to prevent leaving your scent.
-If a hare picks up a human scent on the trap, it will avoid the trap, which will make it ineffective.
+If a hare picks up a human scent on the trap, it will avoid it, making it ineffective.

 You want the hare to enter the live trap with the help of bait.
 Because of this, competing food sources need to be removed.
 Keep your trash sealed in trash bags and stored in trash bins with a lid to keep it closed.
-Any pet food or bowls of water should be placed inside as soon as possible as well.
+Any pet food or water bowls should be placed inside as soon as possible.

 Using the proper bait will increase your chances of catching a hare.
 You can use corn on the cob or dried apples.
 The bait should be placed near the back of the trap.
-This ensures that the hare will need to step on the trigger plate in order to reach the food.
+This ensures the hare must step on the trigger plate to reach the food.

 Prevention

-After using your live trap, you want to make sure that wild animals do not invade your property again.
+After using your live trap, you want to ensure that wild animals do not invade your property again.
 You can take some preventative measures to keep your area free of hares.

 Sanitation

 An unkempt yard will provide plenty of materials for a hare.
-Be sure to maintain your lawn by mowing it regularly and getting rid of weeds.
+Be sure to maintain your lawn regularly and get rid of weeds.
 Clean and remove debris, as well as piling and relocating any firewood.

 Exclusion

-If your property is near a wooded area and you have no fencing, you are more susceptible to having hares and other wild animals invade your property.
+If your property is near a wooded area and you have no fencing, you are more susceptible to having hares and other wild animals invade it.
 Consider blocking off your property with fencing.
-Be sure the fencing is taller than at least 2 feet so hares are not able to jump over the fence.
+Be sure the fencing is taller than at least 2 feet so hares cannot jump over it.

 Key Takeaways

-• Hares are very similar to rabbits in appearance, but they have larger ears.
-These animals are very fast and are most active at dusk and dawn.
+- Hares are very similar to rabbits in appearance, but they have more prominent ears.
+These swift animals are most active at dusk and dawn.
 These adorable creatures can cause extensive damage to your yard.

-• Check the trap once in the morning and once in the evening.
-Once a hare is caught, check with your local authorities to make sure you safely and correctly release it.
+- Check the trap once in the morning and once in the evening.
+Once a hare is caught, check with your local authorities to ensure you safely and correctly release it.